flo811/KhovaLink/README.md

 # KhovaLink
 First published version (2018-12-03).
-Created on Netneans 8.2 using JavaSE 8 and FavaFX for display (needs Maths package aviable on).
+Created on Netneans 8.2 using JavaSE 8 and FavaFX for display (needs Maths package aviable on https://github.com/flo811/Maths).

 Allows Khovanov homology calculation for knots and links (up to about 13 crossings, depending on aviable RAM).